5 Foods That Contain Resveratrol

 Resveratrol has received a lot of media attention in recent years, and for good reason.
 Studies have found it to have some promising health benefits, everything from anti-aging to cancer prevention.

 There are resveratrol supplements on the market, but what if you want to get it from your food?
-Here are five foods that contain good amounts of this potent antioxidant.
+Here are five foods that contain resveratrol.